United States military beret flash: 1940s

 Throughout its history, Army units have adopted different headgear and headgear devices—such as various colored cords, colored stripes, and insignias—to identify specific units, the unique mission of a unit, and/or the unique role of a soldier.
-According to some historians, the first US use of a military beret device was a beret flash created by the 509th Parachute Infantry Battalion.
-The 509th trained with the British 1st Airborne Division during World War II (WWII) and was made honorary members of the British airborne forces in 1943, entitling them to wear the maroon beret worn by British paratroopers.
-Some 509th paratroopers had a small hand–embroidered version of their regiment's gold and black pocket–patch created for use as their beret flash on their honorary maroon berets.
-The design of the 509th's pocket–patch, and their first organizational beret flash, depicts a stylized figure of a paratrooper standing at an open aircraft door wearing a reserve parachute with an artistic rendering of the number "509" surrounding the paratrooper's head and the name Geronimo displayed at the base of the door in title case.
+According to some historians, the first US use of a military beret device was a beret flash created by the 509th Parachute Infantry Battalion of World War II (WWII).
+The 509th trained with the British 1st Airborne Division and was made honorary members of the British airborne forces in 1943.
+This honor authorized the 509th to wear the British paratrooper's maroon beret.
+Some 509th paratroopers had a small hand–embroidered version of their battalion's pocket–patch created for use as their beret flash on their honorary berets.
+The design of the 509th's WWII pocket–patch and beret flash depicts a stylized figure of a paratrooper standing at an open aircraft door wearing a reserve parachute with an artistic rendering of the number "509" surrounding the paratrooper's head and the name Geronimo displayed at the base of the door all embroidered in gold on a black shield-shaped cloth with a semi–circular top.

 1960s

 The official start of the Army's beret flashes began in 1961 with Department of the Army Message 578636 authorizing the establishment of organizational beret flashes for wear on the special forces' rifle–green beret.
-Championed and heavily influenced by Lieutenant General William P. Yarborough (Ret.)—creator of the US Army parachutist badge, airborne background trimming, and established the term "beret flash" in US military lexicon—the message described the beret flash as shield–shaped with a semi–circular base made of felt 2 in tall and 1.625 in wide using solid colors to represent each of the special forces groups of the era.
+Championed and heavily influenced by Lieutenant General William P. Yarborough (Ret.)—creator of the US Army parachutist badge and airborne background trimming—the message described the beret flash as shield–shaped with a semi–circular base made of felt 2 in tall and 1.625 in wide using solid colors to represent each of the special forces groups of the era.
 The message also described who was authorized to wear the organizational beret flash stating that only special forces qualified paratroopers would be permitted to wear their special forces unit's organizational beret flash.
 These organizational beret flashes were to be worn centered over the left eye with either the 1st Special Forces Regiment DUI, polished metal officer rank insignia, or chaplain branch insignia positioned below their parachutist badge and centered on the beret flash.
-Later, the parachutist badge was removed and non–qualified soldiers assigned to a special forces unit wore a rectangular cloth beret flash, known as a recognition bar, 1.875 in long and 0.5 in wide color and pattern matched to their group's organizational beret flash below their 1st Special Force Regiment DUI, polished metal officer rank insignia, or chaplain branch insignia on the rifle–green beret.
+Later, the parachutist badge was removed and non–qualified soldiers assigned to a special forces unit wore a rectangular cloth beret flash, known as a recognition bar, 1.875 in long and 0.5 in wide color and pattern matched to their group's organizational beret flash.
+The recognition bar was worn below their 1st Special Force Regiment DUI, polished metal officer rank insignia, or chaplain branch insignia on the rifle–green beret.